-The ideal platform to learn how to trade Forex and stocks online must provide you with market data so you can see market fluctuations.
+The ideal platform for learning how to trade Forex and stocks online should provide market data so that you can see market fluctuations.

-With real-time data, you can see how long trading opportunities remain available - if you are an intra-day trader, you can see the difference that leaving a position open for an extra day or two will make.
-If you're a day trader or scalper, you can see the difference a few hours or even minutes could make.
+You can see how long trading possibilities exist with real-time data - if you are an intraday trader, you can see the difference that leaving a position open for an extra day or two will make.
+If you're a day trader or scalper, you can see how a few hours or even minutes can make a big difference.

-In a Forex or stock market simulator, you can also see how a certain trade will have performed if you made it in a real account, as the price movements in the simulator software are exactly the same as those in the market - the only difference is that you are trading with virtual money.
+In a trading simulator, you can also see how a particular trade would have performed in a real account, because the price movements in the simulator software are identical to those in the market - the only difference is that you are trading with virtual money.

-Simply, trading with live market data is the only way for you to progress and learn to trade.
-Otherwise, your trading decisions won't be based on how the live market behaves, and you could put in a lot of practice without improving your Forex trading skills.
+Simply put, trading with live market data is the only way for you to progress and learn to trade.
+Otherwise, your trading decisions won't be based on how the live market behaves, and you could put in a lot of practice without improving your trading skills.

 2. Does the simulator have a flexible deposit amount?

-Many free trading simulators offer virtual deposits of EUR 5,000 to EUR 100,000.
+Many free trading simulators offer virtual deposits up to EUR 100,000.
 While this might sound like a great opportunity to get a lot of trading practice, the truth is that unless you are planning to deposit those amounts in a live account, you won't be simulating real trading conditions.